zhaojj2209/tp/docs/UserGuide.md

 * `CATEGORY` is optional.
 Multiple `c/` prefixes can be used to specify multiple categories.

-> :warning: &nbsp; Adding of duplicate bookmark expenses is not allowed.
+> :warning: &nbsp; Adding of duplicate bookmark expenses is not allowed.<br>
-> Bookmark expenses with the same title are considered to be duplicates of each other.
+> Bookmark expenses with the same titles are considered to be duplicates of each other.<br>
-> Contiguous whitespace characters between words in the title will be treated as a single whitespace character.
+> Contiguous whitespace characters between words in the title will be treated as a single whitespace character.<br>
->
-> For example: `Phone Bill` and `Phone  Bill` are considered to be the same title while `Phone Bill` and `PhoneBill` are not considered to be the same title.
+> e.g. `Phone Bill` and `Phone  Bill` are considered to be the same title, while `Phone Bill` and `PhoneBill` are not considered to be the same title.

 Examples:
 * `add-bookmark-expense t/Phone Bill a/60 c/Utilities c/Personal`